Text Link

 Partial hospitalization

-When patients have demonstrated sufficient progress in the residential program, they can move on to partial hospitalization (PHP).
+When patients have demonstrated sufficient progress in the residential program, they can move on to a partial hospitalization program (PHP).
+Some patients are also initially referred to a PHP for a variety of financial and medical reasons.1

-This step is also referred to as a “day program,” as a patient will be able to return home from the facility during the evenings.
-Still, PHP usually requires anywhere from 5-6 days a week of in-person treatment.
+This step is also referred to as a “day program,” as a patient can return home from the facility during the evenings.
+Still, PHPs are often extensive, requiring treatment up to 5-6 days a week, for as long as 10 hours a day in some cases.1

-At this stage, patients continue to receive regular care but can start bringing their healthier skills and routines home and begin practicing them in their own environment.
+The types of eating disorder treatments offered in a PHP are similar to those in eating disorder residential programs, including different types of therapy, meal monitoring, and regular medical check-ins.
+At this stage, patients continue to receive regular care but can start bringing their healthier skills and routines home and practicing them in their own environment.

 woman sitting by window on phone